Admyral-Security/admyral-quickstart/workflows/okta_use_it_or_lose_it/README.md

-# Okta User Inactivity Check Workflow
+# Okta Notify Inactive Users

 This workflow checks for inactive Okta users who have not logged in for a specified period (default: 90 days) and sends a Slack message to that user, asking if they still need access to Okta.